-On a half-yearly basis, after consideration of performance against KPIs, an overall performance rating for the Group is approved by the People, Remuneration and Culture Committee or the Board.
-The individual performance of each KMP senior manager is also rated and considered when determining the amount, if any, of the STI component to be paid.
-This structure was in place for all financial years disclosed in this report and continues for the present financial year.
+On a half-yearly basis, after consideration of performance against KPIs, an overall performance rating for the Group and each business unit is approved by the People, Remuneration and Culture Committee or the Board.
+The individual performance of each KMP senior manager is also rated and considered when determining the amount, if any, of the STI component to be paid which is subject to Board discretion at all times.